Category

 Interest Areas Are Quite "Casual"

 While interested in "Politics, Economy, Current Affairs," the strongest characteristic is their interest in "Comics, Anime, Games."
-Other notable interests include "Lifestyle Information" (including typical news like weather, traffic, incidents, accidents) and "Entertainment."
+Other notable interests include "Lifestyle Information" (which includes typical news like weather, traffic, incidents, and accidents) and "Entertainment."

 Approach to news and motivation: "Satisfying personal interests" and "Sharing topics with peers"

-People who rely on news curation sites engage with daily news driven by "personal motivations" like enriching their own lives and hobbies, rather than "social motivations" such as wanting to participate in publicly discussed topics.
+People who rely on news curation sites engage with daily news primarily for "personal motivations" like enriching their own lives and hobbies, rather than "social motivations" such as wanting to participate in publicly accessible topics.
 Furthermore, "cooperative motivation" – seeking conversation topics to align with friends or colleagues – also plays a significant role.

-Information behavior and consumption awareness strongly prioritize "trends" over "particular preferences"
+Information behavior and consumption awareness strongly prioritize "trends" over "specific preferences"

-Examining characteristics of information sensitivity, behavior, and consumption awareness reveals a strong expression of the sensibility seen in people who "read the air"—a concept gaining attention in recent years.
-While awareness of "trend information" and "trends" is strong, the aspect of demonstrating "particular preferences" in consumption appears weak.
+Examining the characteristics of information sensitivity, behavior, and consumption awareness reveals a strong expression of the sensibility often described as "reading the air" – a trait gaining attention in recent years.
+While there is a strong awareness of "trend information" and "trends," the aspect of demonstrating "particularism" in consumption appears weak.

-Thus, it seems reasonable to conclude that people who rely on online news media in general approach information with motivations more akin to flipping through magazines focused on light topics related to daily life and hobbies—motivations similar to those when browsing such magazines to converse with friends—rather than motivations driven by a desire for deeply journalistic newspapers.
+Thus, it seems reasonable to conclude that people who rely on online news media in general approach information with motivations more akin to flipping through magazines focused on light topics related to daily life and hobbies—motivations similar to those when browsing such magazines to have conversations with friends—rather than motivations driven by a desire for journalism-heavy newspapers.

-From a business perspective, the new online news media rapidly gaining popularity in recent years can be seen as successfully capturing these characteristics through their content lineups and information presentation systems.
-Consequently, they serve as a receptacle for many young people who hold a casual attitude toward information (in this sense, they also appear promising as advertising media).
+From a business perspective, the new online news media rapidly gaining popularity in recent years can be seen as successfully capturing these user characteristics through their content lineup and information presentation systems.
+Consequently, they serve as a receptacle for a large youth demographic holding a casual attitude toward information (in this sense, they also appear promising as advertising platforms).

 ■What will online news media look like in 10 years?